jjayjack/TypeScript-Project-Manager/README.md

 ### ES 6 Modules / Imports & Exports

+Preferred method of utilizing separate files to be compiled into one JavaScript file.
+Benefit is that user will receive compiling error due to import not being available.
-Browsers manage files by each file being compiled into single import.
+Browsers manage files by each file being compiled into single import. tsconfig file must be updated to `module`:`es2015` and disable `outFile`.
+Next replace script source within `HTML` file back to app.js and remove defer tag.
+Then add `type="module"` as attribute to script source.